Thou shalt not steal; an empty feat,

 For instance, many wood and paper products that are offered to consumers for sale carry labels making pro-environmental claims such as “for every tree felled, at least two are planted.”
 However, a survey of 80 such claims found that 77 could not be substantiated at all, 3 could be only partially substantiated, and almost all were withdrawn when challenged.
 Understandably, the public has learned to dismiss such claims made by companies themselves.

 I do not believe I exaggerate when I say that most of us, when we find ourselves in a situation where, perhaps because of someone else’s mistake or oversight, we are able to profit at another person’s expense simply by remaining silent or by committing a dishonest action, have succumbed to such temptations.
-We are all of us – even those who are honest most of the time – susceptible to performing such selfish actions.
+We are all of us – even those who are honest most of the time – susceptible to performing such selfish and immoral actions.
 When such behaviours are repeated, they can easily become a habit, and when more and more people perform them, they become a custom that is difficult to change.
 This is how corruption arises and becomes established.
 And it is foolish to suppose that the mere concern for their good reputation is sufficient to prevent all or most people from performing such actions, especially when they believe that no one will find out about them.
 There are all sorts of ways to justify or rationalize such dishonest behaviours to oneself so that one can maintain the illusion that one is honest or upright, while one continues to profit by one’s dishonesty.

 But when a newly launched ship, a tanker called Schenectady built by Henry J. Kaiser, broke in two at Portland, Oregon, in January 1943, the question of steel plate became one of vital importance.